Make Money with WordPress: The Ultimate List of WordPress Business Ideas

 14. Website Hosting

-If you want to start your own website hosting business, you’ll have to first consider who you’re up against.
+If you want to make money with WordPress in the hosting business, you’ll have to first consider who you’re up against.
 There are the popular hosting companies like GoDaddy and HostGator.
 Then there are the WordPress hosting specialists like Pagely and WP Engine.
-To enter into this field means you need to not only understand server technology and infrastructure, but you’ll also need to be skilled in customer support, WordPress optimization, marketing, and more.
+To enter into this field means you may need to understand server technology and infrastructure, but you’ll also need to be skilled in customer support, WordPress optimization, marketing, and more.
+That is unless you choose a managed reseller hosting partner such as SiteGround, where they handle every aspect of your hosting, including security and backups.

 15. WordPress eCommerce

 WordPress ecommerce is a bit vague in terms of defining what exactly is being sold.
 That’s because it depends.
-You could sell WordPress themes, plugins, or premium content (like white papers, books, etc.) You even create a marketplace for developers to sell their products from.
+You could sell WordPress themes, plugins, or premium content (like white papers, books, etc.) You even create a multi-vendor marketplace, like Dokan, for developers to make money with WordPress.
 Don’t be afraid to get creative.

 16. WordPress Memberships